BrightCodeWizard/Learning-Updates/Week-Fourteen.md

 Parameters are variables passed into methods to provide input values for processing.
 They allow methods to be more flexible and reusable by accepting different values each time they are called.

+Cs50

+Git

+Git is version control too.
+-	It helps to keep track of changes to codes.
+-	It helps to synchronizes code between different people.
+-	It helps test changes to code without losing the original.
+-	It helps revert back to old version of code.
+S

+Git project is stored online on GitHub, so that it can be accessed anywhere when needed

+GitHub
+To create git file, you to create a repository.
+Github.com/new.

+How to create a new file in terminal
+a.
+Type touch and file name to crate a new file

+Git command
+1. Git clone: is a command that can be run in order to take a repository from the internet and download it onto our own computer.
+To use this command, you need to type in git clone followed by url of the repository (git clone<URL>)
+2. Code.: is use to create a new file
+3.	git commit: is used to save current state of all of the files, folder and other assets that exist inside of the repository.
+4.	git add: is used to add a file as one to track the next time.
+5.	git status: is used to check the state of a file or folder.
+6.	git push: is used to more files to GitHub.
+7.	git pull: is used to download the latest version of the repository on git to local pc
+8.	merge conflicts: occurs when changes are done on the same repository are on the same line.
+9.	get log: used for track keeping

+Python

+Print (“Hello world”) is the first program.
+It will Hello world as this program runs.
+Print is a function in python.
+The function in python takes the arguments inside of parentheses, which the input to the print function.

+The extension for python is .py. python also supports variables.

+Variables
+a = 38(int)
+b = 1.6 (float)
+c = “Hello!” (str)
+d = True(bool)
+e = None (None Type)

+unlike other languages like c, or java where you have to specify the datatype of every variable like int a to mean a is an integer.
+Python doesn’t require you to state the datatype of each variable.

+Input is a function is used to prompts the user for input from users.
+They can also be saved in a variable.

+Python support all of the same other features that are core to many procedural programming languages, such as conditions, for examples.

+ Data structure
+1. List – sequence of mutable values
+2. Tuple – sequence of immutable values
+3. Set – collection of unique values
+4.	dict  - collection of key-value pairs

+Examples